1. How long did the shutdown last?

 25. In addition to filing these lawsuits, what else did NTEU do in response to the shutdown?

 NTEU worked constantly with our allies on Capitol Hill to end the shutdown and to ensure that all employees denied pay during the shutdown were fully paid.
 We were very pleased that Congress enacted the Government Employee Fair Treatment Act to guarantee payment for shutdown-affected employees.
-NTEU is going to continue that work because another shutdown is possible in a few weeks.
-Check the NTEU website (nteu.org) for full information on NTEU’s multi-pronged efforts regarding the shutdown.
+NTEU will also continue its efforts to avoid future shutdowns.